Callibrator/ELFSOM/readme.md

   <img src="/res/logo.png">
 </p>

 Easy Launcher For Servers Of Minecraft.
-ELFSOM! it is a way of allowing server owners distribute modpacks to their player!
+ELFSOM! it is a way of allowing server owners distribute mods to their players!

 <p align="center">
   <img src="/res/window.png">
 </p>

-What it basically Allows you to do is updating the mods of your users dynamically with a launcher that you will be able to control!
+What basically Allows you to do, is updating the mods of your users dynamically with a launcher that you will be able to control!
 You will be able to remove & add mods like it is some kind of RPG Game!

 Note that this does not replace the old minecraft launcher, it is just as launcher for the launcher!
-But before launching the minecraft launcher the ELFSOM (This Launcher) will sync mods files with that of your server!
+But before launching the minecraft launcher the ELFSOM (This Launcher) will sync mod files with that of your server!

 # How can I use this on my server?

 Great Question!
-First you will have to setup the the server instance of the launcher!
+First you will have to setup the server instance of the launcher!

 This will allow the launcher to connect to the server and check/sync/update the necessary files!
 After that you do not have to do anything else!